 Microsoft Excel gives you the ability to insert three (3) different types of sparklines: Line, Column and Win/Loss.
-Which you choose will depend on the type of data you are using and how you wish to display the data.
+Which you choose will depend on the type of data you are using and how you wish to display the information.

 It is important to be aware that because Sparklines are a feature of Excel 2010 and above, you cannot view them if your Excel workbook is opened in earlier versions of Excel.
-Likewise you will be unable to insert a sparkline if your current workbook is running in Compatibility Mode.
+Likewise, you will be unable to insert a sparkline if your current workbook is running in Compatibility Mode.
 To find out how to convert workbooks from older versions to the latest file formats, see my post Convert workbooks to the latest file format in Excel.